India hopeful U.S. will soon end curbs on vaccine raw materials export - govt sources

 SII is licensed to make the AstraZeneca shot as well another developed by U.S. company Novavax NVAX.O.

-The U.S. embassy in New Delhi and SII did not immediately respond to requests for comment outside regular business hours.

-(Additional reporting by Sanjeev Miglani and Euan Rocha; Writing by Krishna N. Das, Editing by William Maclean)
+(Additional reporting by Sanjeev Miglani, Euan Rocha and Simon Lewis; Writing by Krishna N. Das, Editing by William Maclean)

 ((Krishna.Das@tr.com; +91 987111 8314;))